oinam/notes/books/index.md

 # Books

+## Why

+1. Reading well will deepen your appreciation of literature; you’ll gain new experiences and enrich your knowledge of the world and other people.
+2. Reading well requires noticing details, reflecting on them and questioning them.
+3. One key to reading well and pleasurably is to slow down, take your time and read deliberatively.
+4. Re-reading literary texts will allow you to pick up on what you missed the first time around and deepen your reading pleasure.
+5. Reading aloud, whether a sentence or an entire page, will help you notice more about a writer’s craft and art, especially how the tone and texture complement the meaning.

 ## How to read books the right way

 1. Pick up multiple books (physical, digital, or audio) from the same topic or category to go deeper.